-"ACD"

-TUTMAN LLP, the authorised corporate director of the Company.

-"ACD Agreement"

-an agreement between the Company and the ACD.

-"AIF"

-"Approved Bank"

-means (in relation to a bank account opened for the Company):

-- (a) if the account is opened at a branch in the United Kingdom: - (i) the Bank of England; or - (ii) the central bank of a member state of the OECD; or - (iii) a bank; or - (iv) a building society; or - (v) a bank which is supervised by the central bank or other banking regulator of a member state of the OECD; or - (b) if the account is opened elsewhere: - (i) a bank in (a); or - (ii) a bank which is regulated in the Isle of Man or the Channel Islands; or - (c) a bank supervised by the South African Reserve Bank; or - (d) a credit institution established in an EEA State and duly authorised by the relevant Home State regulator, as such definition may be updated in the FCA Glossary from time to time.
+"ACD" TUTMAN LLP, the authorised corporate director of the Company.
+"ACD Agreement" an agreement between the Company a ment between the Company and the ACD.
+"AIF" as defined in the FCA Glossary.
+"Approved Bank" means (in relation to a bank account opened for the Company): (a) if the account is opened at a branch in the Unit Kingdom: • (i) the Bank of England; or (ii) the central bank of a member state of the OECD; or (iii) a bank; or (iv) a building society; or (v) a bank which is supervised by the central bank or other banking regulator of a member state of the OECD; or (b) if the e account is opened elsewhere: (i) a bank in (a); or (ii) a bank which is regulated in the Isle of Man or the Channel Islands; or (c) a bank supervised by the South African Re Bank; or (d) a credit institution established in an EEA St and duly authorised by the relevant Home regulator, • • duly authorised by the relevant Home State as such definition may be updated in the F Glossary from time to time.
+"Associate" any person whose business or domestic relationship with the ACD or the ACD's associate might reasonably be expected to give rise to a community of interest between them which may involve a conflict of interest in dealings with third parties.

-"Associate"

-any person whose business or domestic relationship with the ACD or the ACD's associate might reasonably be expected to give rise to a community of interest between them which may involve a conflict of interest in dealings with third parties.
-"Auditor"